noahehall/multicloud/distributedSystems.md

 - by Roberto Vitillo
   - reading: done
-  - copying: 118 > top of page somewhere after multi-version concurrnecy control
+  - copying: 145 > http caching
 - a group of nodes that cooperate by exchanging messages over communication links to achieve some task
 - the emergence of an application requiring high availability and resilience against single node failures